bontlewatson/mrtrix3/docs/reference/commands/dwi2noise.rst

 -  **-max_dist image** The maximum distance between a voxel and another voxel that was included in the local denoising patch

 -  **-voxelcount image** The number of voxels that contributed to the PCA for processing of each voxel

--  **-sum_aggregation image** The sum of aggregation weights of those patches contributing to each output voxel

--  **-sum_optshrink image** the sum of eigenvector weights computed for the denoising patch centred at each voxel as a result of performing optimal shrinkage

 Standard options
 ^^^^^^^^^^^^^^^^